 AI Workflow Integration

-The useful AI agents are narrow.
-They do one thing — qualify leads, process documents, handle staff communication, route data — and they do it consistently without burning anyone's time.
+The agents that work in production are narrow.
+They do one thing — qualify leads, process documents, coordinate staff messages, route data — and they do it consistently.
+The scope is what makes them dependable.

 What this covers